Equipment Guides Ankaforce 3 min read

 Thickness Thicker (less weight per bar) Thinner (more weight per bar)

-Max Load per Bar ~180-220 kg typical ~300-400+ kg possible
+Max Load per Bar Typically ~180–220 kg ~300–400+ kg possible

-Floor Protection Excellent Poor (without platforms)
+Floor Protection Excellent Poor (without platform)

-Lifespan 5-15 years (depends on use) 20+ years
+Lifespan 5–15 years (depending on use) 20+ years

 When to Choose Bumper Plates

-Olympic Weightlifting
+Olympic Weightlifting:

-CrossFit and Functional Training
+CrossFit and Functional Training:

-Noise-Sensitive Environments
+Noise-Sensitive Environments:

 When to Choose Steel Plates

-Bodybuilding and General Strength Training
+Bodybuilding and General Strength Training:

-Budget-Conscious Facilities
+Budget-Conscious Facilities:

-The Best Approach: A Hybrid Setup
+Best Approach: Hybrid Setup

-The Recycled Rubber Advantage
+Recycled Rubber Advantage

-Maintenance Tips for Both Types
+Maintenance Recommendations for Both Types

 Making Your Decision